RNVizion/rnv-mcp-identity/SPEC.md

 # Specification: rnv-mcp-identity

 *Working draft.
-This revision pins the scope, the dependency map, the refusal semantics, and the identity data model; the per-operation sequence, capability naming, and wire format are stubbed for the next pass.
+This revision pins the scope, the dependency map, the refusal semantics, the identity data model, and the decision sequence; the capability naming, policy format, and wire format are stubbed for the next pass.
 Grounded in [docs/PRIOR-ART.md](docs/PRIOR-ART.md).*

 ## The rule